Ganeshdvp/NetflixGPT/README.md

 # task-6

 - add header page in browser component
-- restrict routing   ---- pending
+- restrict routing by using publicRoute and protectRoute

 # task-7